DKeAlvaro/Agent2Bench/README.md

 Such a benchmark should be as open as possible, therefore it will be **open source** and **allow anyone to submit tasks to be benchmarked**, and to view the results.

+Tasks should be easily verifiable, e.g: if the task is to solve the wordle, then the LLM should return the wordle solution.
+If the task is to book a flight, then the LLM should return the flight details, and so on.

 ## Collaboration
 I'm looking for collaborators to help me build this benchmark.
 If you're interested in collaborating, please contact me.